MobilityData/gbfs/gbfs.md

 ### vehicle_types.json *(added in v2.1-RC)*

-This file should be published by systems offering multiple vehicle types for rental, for example pedal bikes and ebikes. <br>The following fields are all attributes within the main "data" object for this feed.
+This file should be published by systems offering multiple vehicle types for rental, for example pedal bikes and ebikes. <br/>The following fields are all attributes within the main "data" object for this feed.

 Field Name | Required | Type | Defines
 ---|---|---|---